datanav/docs/DTLReferenceGuide.rst

 ===================

-Here is a simple first example that takes all entities from the customer dataset and creates new objects.
+Here is a simple example that takes entities from the ``person`` dataset and creates new entities from it.
 Below you'll find a complete DTL document with a detailed description of how it works.

 ::